PR0123/quantize/README.md

 ## Is Combine is the right tool for time-sensitive jobs.
 If not, what would be an alternative?
 While [simulating](unevenBuckets.swift) countinuous input with asyncAfter, trying Combine's ```.collect``` introduced unexpected imprecisions observed as different number of elements in every "one second aggregate bucket".

+## Is adapting withLatestFrom the right way?
+I've found an [implementation of withLatestFrom](https://github.com/serhiybutz/XCombine#withlatestfrom-operator) allegedly absent from Combine, but I am not sure if adapting it is the best idea.
+I also believe there must be a simpler way of implementing withLatestFrom.
+Is there?
+I albo [experimented](spreadEvenly.swift)

-If I just should accept [existing proposition](https://serhiybutz.medium.com/combine-withlatestfrom-operator-8c529e809fd3), may I have [another question](https://developer.apple.com/forums/thread/721262) where time is an issue.
+If this is hopeless than I have [another question](https://developer.apple.com/forums/thread/721262) where time is an issue.